freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

   |Attach TailsData|

 - In the the ``vault`` file manager, select the persistent volume's listing in the lower left sidebar.
 It will be named ``N GB encrypted``, where N is the size of the persistent volume.
-Enter the SVS persistent volume passphrase to unlock and mount it.
+Enter the Secure Viewing Station persistent volume passphrase to unlock and mount it.
 When asked if you would like to forget the password immediately or remember it until you logout, choose the option to **Forget password immediately**.

   .. note::